KristerV/website/gitpod/docs/introduction/getting-started/index.md

 ![Browser Extension](../../../static/images/docs/browser-extension-lense.png)

-A convinient way to work with Gitpod is using the custom [browser extension](/docs/configure/user-settings/browser-extension).
-Using the extension you can open workspaces directly from inside GitHub.
+A convenient way to work with Gitpod is using the custom [browser extension](/docs/configure/user-settings/browser-extension).
+Using the extension you can open workspaces directly from inside GitHub and GitLab.

 ### Set your Dotfiles